Dubai: Now, rent or own floating villas that will sail on Arabian Gulf

 A two-bedroom villa will come for Dh29 million; a three-bedroom for Dh 32 million while a four-bedroom villa will cost Dh46 million.

-On Monday, Khaleej Times had the exclusive opportunity to tour the first villa that is ready and anchored at Dubai Palm Marina.
-Eight out of a total of 48 Neptune villas are currently in the final stages of completion.
+On Monday, Khaleej Times had the exclusive opportunity to tour the first villa, which is ready and anchored at Dubai Palm Marina.
+Eight out of a total of forty-eight Neptune villas are currently in the final stages of completion.

 Claudia Gomes, Commercial Director for El Bahrawy Group, said, “'Neptune’, the first floating and mobile villa, is part of the Kempinski Floating Palace resort project.
 The plan features a floating hotel surrounded by 48 luxury mobile villas that will have an estimated market value of Dh1.6 billion upon completion.
 It is the first of its kind in the world.
 There are a lot of floating villas, in the Maldives for example, but they are all docked.”